Dow Jones wins injunction against Ransquawk over 'hot news'

-NEW YORK (Reuters) - Dow Jones & Co has won a court order to stop the London-based service Ransquawk from broadcasting its news content within seconds of publication, without permission, to traders and other subscribers.
+NEW YORK, May 16 (Reuters) - Dow Jones & Co has won a court order to stop the London-based service Ransquawk from broadcasting its news content within seconds of publication, without permission, to traders and other subscribers.

 It is unclear how the permanent injunction granted late Thursday by U.S. District Judge Jesse Furman in Manhattan will be enforced.
 This is because Ransquawk did not contest the Jan.
 9 lawsuit, prompting Dow Jones to seek a default judgment.